 What does The Engineering Lab do?

 • Web Apps for Optimization and Machine Learning - The Engineering Lab develops web applications that enable engineers to optimize finite element models with either gradient-based optimizers or machine learning technology.
 The primary finite element analysis solver supported is MSC Nastran.
-These web apps are available for purchase.

 • Training for Optimization and Machine Learning - The Engineering Lab offers training lectures and tutorials detailing the necessary steps to utilize MSC Nastran's optimizer or machine learning technology.
 With training provided by The Engineering Lab, engineers will be better prepared to use the latest computational methods to improve the performance of structural and mechanical systems.
-Inquire today about training pricing.

 • Custom Web Apps for Engineers - The Engineering Lab builds custom web applications for engineers.
 These custom web apps are built using the latest web development methods and are rapidly deployed to meet a broad range of requirements.
 Examples include custom user interfaces to FE solvers, desktop automation, simulation results processing and more.
 Contact The Engineering Lab today to inquire about your custom web application.